-Dr Turnbull is currently the Subject Leader of the Philosophy subject team, located at the Clifton campus.
-He teaches all areas of Philosophy; but has a specific interest in the Philosophy of Science and Technology, Philosophy of Religion, Philosophy of Mind and World Philosophy.
+Dr Turnbull is the Subject Leader of the Philosophy team, teaching all areas of Philosophy.
+He has a specific interest in the Philosophy of Science and Technology, Philosophy of Religion, Philosophy of Mind and World Philosophy.

 Areas of research / interest include: